ndujesco/baitbusters/README.md

 ---

-## ✨ Our Solution: **BaitBusters**
+## ✨ Our Solution: **Aegis**

-**BaitBusters** is a hybrid, AI-powered mobile security system that detects phishing messages across SMS, notifications, and messaging platforms — optimized for Africa’s mobile-first and low-connectivity environments.
+**Aegis** is a hybrid, AI-powered mobile security system that detects phishing messages across SMS, notifications, and messaging platforms — optimized for Africa’s mobile-first and low-connectivity environments.

 ### 🧠 How It Works
 1. The **mobile app** runs a **local AI model** that listens to incoming SMS and notifications in real time.